There are many planting companies out there, so why work with us at Next Generation?

 Layoffs – contracts in 2019 will specify a beginning and end date of our contracts.
 This will most likely be from the first day of work to a date, to be determined, to a date, also to be determined, in the first week of August.

-Probation period – planters will begin the season with a three week probationary period in which both quality work and the ability to earn over minimum wage must be demonstrated.
+Probation period – planters will begin the season with a three week probationary period.

 Camp Cost will be charged when not planting on a planting day.